ibm-cloud-docs/openwhisk/about.md

 ### 5. Who’s there to invoke the action: Load Balancer
 {: #about_lb}

-The Load Balancer, which is part of the Controller, has a global view of the executors that are available in the system by checking their health status continuously.
+The Load Balancer, which is part of the controller, has a global view of the executors that are available in the system by checking their health status continuously.
 Those executors are called **Invokers**.
 The Load Balancer, knowing which Invokers are available, chooses one of them to invoke the action that you requested.

 ### 6. Please form a line: Kafka
 {: #about_kafka}

 The controller and the Invoker solely communicate through messages that are buffered and persisted by Kafka.
-Kafka lifts the burden of buffering in memory, which risks an *`OutOfMemoryException`*, from both the Controller and the Invoker, while also making sure that messages are not lost if a system crashes.
+Kafka lifts the burden of buffering in memory, which risks an *`OutOfMemoryException`*, from both the controller and the Invoker, while also making sure that messages are not lost if a system crashes.

 To get the action invoked, the controller publishes a message to **Kafka**, a high-throughput, distributed, publish-subscribe messaging system.
 The message contains the action to invoke and the parameters to pass to that action (in this case none).
 This message is addressed to the Invoker.

 After Kafka confirms that the message is received, it responds to the HTTP request with an **Activation ID**.
 You can use this ID to get access to the results of this specific invocation.
-This is an asynchronous invocation model, where the HTTP request terminates once the system accepts the request to invoke an action.
+This model is an asynchronous invocation model, where the HTTP request terminates once the system accepts the request to invoke an action.
 A synchronous model (called blocking invocation) is available, but not covered here.

 ### 7. Invoking the code: Invoker
 {: #about_invoker}